asuivelentine/spotify_recorder/README.md

 spotify recorder which run without any special dependencies.
 All you need is:
 `pactl`, `dbus-send` and `ffmpeg`

-Ads won't be recorded b default.
+Ads won't be recorded by default.
 Every song is stored in an extra file of format `artist - title.mp3`.
 These are also set as MP3 tags.